Osteoporosis

 Calcium

-supplements are important for osteoporosis prevention and treatment.
-Calcium
+supplements were thought to be important for osteoporosis prevention and treatment but

 can be taken at mealtime with dinner.
 However, calcium from food is a better